Jackson's Valley campaign

 On May 8, after more than a month of skirmishing with Banks, Jackson moved deceptively to the west of the Valley and drove back elements of Maj.
 Gen. John C. Frémont's army in the Battle of McDowell, preventing a potential combination of the two Union armies against him.
 Jackson then headed down the Valley once again to confront Banks.
 Concealing his movement in the Luray Valley, Jackson joined forces with Maj.
 Gen. Richard S. Ewell and captured the Federal garrison at Front Royal on May 23, causing Banks to retreat to the north.
 On May 25, in the First Battle of Winchester, Jackson defeated Banks and pursued him until the Union Army crossed the Potomac River into Maryland.

 Bringing in Union reinforcements from eastern Virginia, Brig.
 Gen. James Shields recaptured Front Royal and planned to link up with Frémont in Strasburg.
 Jackson was now threatened by three small Union armies.
 Withdrawing up the Valley from Winchester, Jackson was pursued by Frémont and Shields.
 On June 8, Ewell defeated Frémont in the Battle of Cross Keys and on the following day, crossed the North River to join forces with Jackson to defeat Shields in the Battle of Port Republic, bringing the campaign to a close.

-Jackson followed up his successful campaign by forced marches to join Gen. Robert E. Lee for the Seven Days Battles outside Richmond.
-His audacious campaign elevated him to the position of the most famous general in the Confederacy (until this reputation was later supplanted by Lee) and has been studied ever since by military organizations around the world.